 it continues to use that tag file until you use the

 select-tag-file command to select a new one, or delete the

 You can set the variable initial-tag-file to a relative pathname like "myfile.tag", if you want Epsilon to search for that file, or you can set it to an absolute pathname if you want Epsilon to use the same tag file no matter which directory you use.

-The tag system can also use .bsc files from Microsoft Visual Studio 4.1 and later.
+The tag system can also use .bsc files from Microsoft Visual Studio 4.1 through 2008.
 To use .bsc files, you must set your compiler to generate them, then use the Alt-x configure-epsilon command to download and install the DLL file that matches your compiler version.
 See Source Code Browsing Interface for details.
 Finally, use the select-tag-file command on Ctrl-X Alt-<Comma> to select your .bsc file.

 When Epsilon uses a .bsc file, the commands tag-files, retag-files, clear-tags, sort-tags, and the variables tag-case-sensitive, tag-relative, want-sorted-tags, and tag-by-text do not apply.
 See Microsoft compiler documentation for information on generating .bsc and .sbr files.

 The retag-files command makes Epsilon rescan all the files represented in the current tag file and generate a new set of tags for each, replacing any prior tags.
 The clear-tags command makes Epsilon forget about all the tags in the current tag file.
 See the tag-options variable if you want the tag-files command to clear old tags automatically.
 The untag-files command displays a list of all files mentioned in the current tag file; you can edit the list by deleting any file names that shouldn't be included, and when you press Ctrl-X Ctrl-Z, Epsilon will forget all tags that refer to the file names you deleted.